1rosehip/jplist/README.md

 ##License
-- For non-commercial, personal, or open source projects and applications, you may use jQuery jPList Plugin for free under the terms of the [GPL V3 License](https://gnu.org/licenses/gpl.html).
+- For non-commercial, personal, or open source projects and applications, you may use jPList for free under the terms of the [GPL V3 License](https://gnu.org/licenses/gpl.html).
 - If your project generates any type of income, e.g. sells products, ads, services or just represents a commercial company, you should get a commercial license at [http://jplist.com/home/download](http://jplist.com/home/download)

 ##Links